-The module generates the authentication secret as a 48-byte random value and, if Activation is enabled for the partition, as a challenge secret for the Partition User, identified to the module by the Partition ID number as described in section 3.3.3.
-The authentication secret(s) are provided to the operator via a physically separate trusted path, described in section 3.4.2, and must be entered by the operator via the trusted path and via a logically separate trusted channel (in the case of the response based on the challenge secret) during the login process.
+For Trusted Path authentication, the module generates the authentication secret as a 48-byte random value and, optionally for a Partition User, an authentication challenge secret.
+The authentication secret(s) are provided to the operator via a physically separate trusted path, described in sub-section 3.4.2, and must be entered by the operator via the trusted path and via a logically separate trusted channel (in the case of the response based on the challenge secret) during the login process.
 If a Partition is created with Crypto Officer and Crypto User roles, a separate challenge secret is generated for each role.